HMNZS Wellington (F69): Sinking

-The project's initiator and Chair of the SinkF69 Charitable Trust, Marco Zeeman, was named 2005 Wellingtonian of the Year, as well as receiving the Welly Community award for this project.
-The other trustees of the SinkF69 Trust were Rear Admiral Ian Hunter (RIP), Tugmaster Lew Robinson, Event Manager Graeme Anderson.
-Graeme was also Site Manager during the ships preparation over the 6 months the ship was tied up in front of Te Papa, managing a demolition/clearance team as well as many volunteers helping prepare the ship.
-During this time over 150,000 visitors traversed through the ship witnessing the cleanup process and seeing 1000's of items being stripped from the vessel, many sold on Trade Me to collectors around the country.
+The project's initiator and chair of the SinkF69 Charitable Trust, Marco Zeeman, was named 2005 Wellingtonian of the Year, as well as receiving the Welly Community award for this project.
+The other trustees of the SinkF69 Trust were Rear Admiral Ian Hunter (RIP), tugmaster Lew Robinson, and event manager Graeme Anderson.
+Anderson was also site manager during the ship's preparation over the 6 months the ship was tied up in front of Te Papa, managing a demolition/clearance team as well as the many volunteers helping prepare the ship.
+During this time over 150,000 visitors traversed through the ship witnessing the cleanup process and seeing thousands of items being stripped from the vessel, many being sold on Trade Me to collectors around the country.
 Some of the parts like bulkhead doors live on in other ships, used as replacements or added access ways.

-During a massive storm with huge 13 metre swells the following year, in February 2006, the ship's bow broke of and lay onto its side, secured by its 12 tonne mushroom anchor, with the hanger space collapsing under the pressure of the massive waves.
+During a massive storm with huge 13-metre swells the following year, in February 2006, the ship's bow broke off and lay onto its side, secured by its 12-tonne mushroom anchor, with the hanger space collapsing under the pressure of the massive waves.